-Do look people with disabilities in the eyes and address them courteously, as you would anyone else.
+- Do look disabled people in the eyes and address them courteously, as you would anyone else.

-Do talk about disability.
-It’s a fact of life for 22 percent of Canadians.
+- Do talk about disability.
+It’s a fact of life for so many people across the world.

 The more we talk about disability, the easier it gets to have the important conversations we need to have with disabled people and to ensure that the rights we promise to all Canadians are extended to them.